It starts with a quick shedding of clothes,

 to reduce a body to a single piece—a sum

 each vulva, sapian.
-Dr. K asks my vagina
+Dr. K asks my vagina,

-are you sexually active?
+Are you sexually active?
 Such focus on the parts.

 Does a doctor see the speculum as the artist